 - Metronidazole has been shown to cause cancer in mice and rats with long-term use.
 Talk with the doctor.

-- Do not use this drug for other health problems.
+- The doctor has given you this drug for a certain health problem.
+Do not use this drug for other health problems.

 - It is used to treat infections.